mysql/mysql-utilities/doc/man/mut.rst

    Start executing tests that begin with *prefix*.

-.. option:: --suite=<suite>
+.. option:: --suite=<name>

-   The test suite to execute.
+   Execute the named test suite.
 Use this option multiple times to specify multiple suites.

 .. option:: --testdir=<path>